lpcp-contest/lpcp-contest-2022/README.md

 * MiniZinc: http://www.minizinc.org
 * IDP: https://dtai.cs.kuleuven.be/software/idp

-A Docker image where all systems are installed in is available from the previous edition of the contest.
-Details on the installation and usage of the Docker image can be found here.
+A Docker image where all systems are installed in is available from edition 2019 of the contest.
-It is suggested to try your systems of choice within the Docker image, and write us an email in case some wanted feature or system is missing.
+Details on the installation and usage of the Docker image can be found [here](https://github.com/lpcp-contest/docker-lpcpsys).

-Other systems can be used as well, among them
+Usage of the Docker image is optional, and other systems can be used as well, among them

 * z3: https://github.com/Z3Prover/z3